sutlxwhx/highload-lemp/README.md

 ## Requirements
 * Ubuntu 16.04 or later
-* This script utilises root user privileges.
-If you run it from another user you need to add this user to sudoers group and prepend sudo to all commands in the script
+* This script utilises **root** user privileges.
+If you run it from another user you need to add this user to sudoers group and prepend sudo to all commands in the script.

 ## Usage